Workforce, training and education

 We have regional training days (or half days) every 2 months as well as 6 monthly Eastern Region Multi-Disciplinary Research and Training Days which all SpRs are encouraged to attend.
 These are friendly and fun opportunities to meet co-workers across the whole region.
 SpRs are encouraged to attend UK Kidney week, and the Eastern Region is well represented at this national meeting.

 We also have weekly regional teaching which is led by Addenbrookes and designed to cover the whole Renal curriculum.
-It is help via Zoom and recorded - recordings are stored in the Bridge/Panopto platform so available to all trainees at any time.
+It is help via Teams and recorded - recordings are stored in the Bridge/Panopto platform so available to all trainees at any time.

 Research

 If you wish to undertake a period of research, the opportunities in the Eastern Region are exceptional!
 There are excellent opportunities for clinical and laboratory based research, and if you are interested, we will support you to apply for a fellowship to undertake a period of research during your training.
 In Cambridge, the NIHR Cambridge Biomedical Research Centre provides an outstanding environment for translational research leading to a University of Cambridge MD or PhD.
-Recent trainees have secured fellowships from Kidney Research UK, the Wellcome Trust and MRC to undertake research in the fields of vasculitis, transplantation, immunology, genetics and vascular biology https://www.med.cam.ac.uk/renal-medicine-2/.
+Recent trainees have secured fellowships from Kidney Research UK, NIHR, the Wellcome Trust and MRC to undertake research in the fields of vasculitis, transplantation, immunology, genetics and vascular biology https://www.med.cam.ac.uk/renal-medicine-2/.
 The Lister Hospital has strong links with the University of Hertfordshire and is regarded as one of the foremost centres for clinical research in the field of chronic kidney disease and haemodialysis.

 Lastly, the Eastern Region is a lovely place to live!
 There is something for everyone, from bustling, lively towns within easy reach of London (but with lower house prices!) like Stevenage and Chelmsford, the beautiful rural coastlines of Norfolk and Suffolk, and the historic University town of Cambridge.
 We love it here and are sure you will too!